arnaudroger/blog/_posts/2017-07-17-deep-dive-clone-vs-copy.md

 0x000000010b163ac8: retq
 ```

 `clone` will copy to the exact same length, but `Arrays.copyOf` allows us to copy an array to a different array length which complicates the different case to handle and increase the cost especially for small arrays.
+It seems that the jit is not able to leverage the fact that we are passing `original.length` as the newLength, if it were it could simplify the code and I would expect performance to be on par.

 # Objects